Marleenooooo/mps-one.com/DEPLOY.md

  - Polished interactions that delight users
  - Scalable architecture that can grow with business needs

 Build this with attention to detail that makes it production-ready.
-Focus on creating a superior user experience that mining companies will adopt willingly because it genuinely improves their procurement process.
+Focus on creating a superior user experience for both Client and Suplier that mining companies and Suplier companies will adopt willingly because it genuinely improves their procurement process.

 Remember: This is for corporate users who expect professional, reliable tools.
 The design should reflect that expectation in every pixel and interaction.